ivanleomk/ivanleomk.github.io/docs/blog/posts/writing-extraction-evals.md

 ---
-title: Converting Subjective Evals to Binary Metrics
+title: Simplify your LLM Evals
 date: 2024-12-15
-description: How to write simpler evaluations for subjective tasks
+description: A practical guide to writing binary evals for subjective tasks
 categories:
   - LLMs
 authors:
   - ivanleomk
 ---

-# Converting Subjective Evals to Binary Metrics
+# Simplify your LLM Evals

 Although many tasks require subjective evaluations, I've found that starting with simple binary metrics can get you surprisingly far.
 In this article, I'll share a recent case study of extracting questions from transcripts.

-We'll do so in 3 steps
+We'll walk through a practical process for converting subjective evaluations to measurable metrics:

-1. First, we'll see how synthetic data can be a good starting point to iterate quickly
+1. Using synthetic data for rapid iteration - instead of waiting minutes per test, we'll see how to iterate in seconds
-2. Then we'll see an example of how to convert a subjective evaluation to a binary metric
+2. Converting subjective judgments to binary choices - transforming "is this a good question?" into "did we find the right transcript chunks?"
-3. Lastly, we'll walk through how we used this approach to iteratively improve our prompts and evals
+3. Iteratively improving prompts with fast feedback - using clear metrics to systematically enhance performance

-By the end of this article, you'll have a good starting point for writing better evals for your next project.
+By the end of this article, you'll have concrete techniques for making subjective tasks measurable and iterating quickly on LLM applications.

 <!-- more -->